 Always including real world scenarios and stories from the author, we're slowly introduced to the basic pillars of a microservices architecture, to the why, what and how to both build from scratch and separate existing systems into pieces, decorated with lots of advices and curiously not so many dogmas, but tips and "usual solutions" (but not mandatory) about approaches you can take.
 I like the fact that while many books speak about "universal truths", here instead the tone is more like "decide by yourself and take my advice as guidance".

-Moving towards asynchronous processing and communications, how to handle code reuse, libraries and shared components, orchestation (or why is it good to avoid it), metrics, monitoring, cross-functional requirements, testing, deployment, security, scaling...
+Moving towards asynchronous processing and communications, how to handle code reuse, libraries and shared components, orchestration (or why is it good to avoid it), metrics, monitoring, cross-functional requirements, testing, deployment, security, scaling...
 There are so many concepts at first that, as the last chapter of the book is a "quick" summary, I think we should print it and leave at the office as our small "microservices builder manual".

-I had been told about some of the concepts, thought about few ones (but as usually happens with design patterns, not exactly in the best way) but the book provides lots of proper namings and topics you then can read more specifically about (like caching for resilience, synthetic transactions, consumer-driven contracts...).
+I had been told about some of the concepts, thought about few ones (but as usually happens with design patterns, not exactly in the best way) but the book provides lots of proper naming and topics you then can read more specifically about (like caching for resilience, synthetic transactions, consumer-driven contracts...).

 I could go on longer, but I'd summarize it as a must read book if you work with microservices.
 Highly recommended.